snuspl/parallax/doc/parallax_api.md

 	* ckpt_dir: The checkpoint directory to store/restore global variables.
 	* save_ckpt_steps: The frequency, in number of global steps, that a checkpoint is saved using a default checkpoint saver.
 	* save_ckpt_secs: The frequency, in seconds, that a checkpoint is saved using a default checkpoint saver.
 * profile_config: The configuration for profile.
-CUPTI library path (e.g., /usr/local/cuda/extras/CUPTI/lib64) needs to be added to LD_LIBRARY_PATH
+CUPTI library path (e.g., /usr/local/cuda/extras/CUPTI/lib64) needs to be added to LD_LIBRARY_PATH.
-        * profile_dir: Then profile directory to store RunMetadata.
+	* profile_dir: The profile directory to store RunMetadata.
 	* profile_steps: A list of steps when to store RunMetadata.
 Below code is an example of how to use **ParallaxConfig**.
 ```
 ckpt_config = parallax.CheckPointConfig(ckpt_dir=ckpt_dir,